florian-huber/data_science_course/book/07_data_acquisition_and_preparation.md

 - **Data Processing Knowledge**: A thorough understanding of how the data has been previously processed can save you from potential pitfalls.
 Valuable insights can often be gleaned from data processing logs or accompanying documentation.
 - **Legal issues:** Having data is not the same as *being allowed to use it*.
 Things like copyrights or privacy issues might render the data unfit for our goals.

-### Remember: Crap in, Crap out!

-Just to be save let's state this again: Data is the bedrock of all subsequent data science operations.
-The notion that advanced algorithms can compensate for low quality data is a common misconception.
-It's pivotal to invest ample time in sourcing and assessing data.
-The quality of data often becomes the deciding factor between the success and failure of an entire data science project.
-In data science, and more commonly in the field of machine-learning, a very common saying is: **crap in, crap out**.
-Good data processing can maybe clean up some rough edges, but better don't expect it to give stellar performance on poor data.

 ### **Mini-Exercise: Hypothetical Scenario**

 Imagine you are tasked with evaluating the state of digitization in schools in your region.